 Joined Oregon State University Faculty, September 2023

-Joined California Institute of Arts & Technology Faculty, April 2023
+Joined California Institute of Applied Technology Faculty, April 2023

 Joined University of Redlands Faculty, August 2020